-The swan river daisy comes in a variety of colors, which has boosted its popularity.
-Lavender, blue, yellow, pink, and white petals are all possible, while the flower disk in the center of the blossom might appear yellow or even dark.
-These plants grow in a mound, with fine, leafy foliage and flower stalks that reach 12 to 18 inches in height.
-Each blossom is about an inch in diameter.
-What these flowers lack in large bloom size, they make up for in an abundance of flowers.
+Swan River daisy comes in a variety of colors: lavender, blue, pink, and white, with a center disk of yellow or black.
+These plants grow in a mounded shape with fine, leafy foliage and flower stalks that reach 12 to 18 inches in height.
+Each blossom is about an inch in diameter, but what the flowers lack in size the plant makes up for with an abundance of blooms.

 |Botanical Name||Brachyscome iberidifolia|

 |Bloom Time||Summer, fall|

 |Flower Color||Blue, purple, violet pink, white|